hikopensource/DAVAR-Lab-OCR/demo/text_detection/text_perceptron_det/readme.md

 This code repository contains the implementations of the paper [Text Perceptron: Towards End-to-End Arbitrary-Shaped Text Spotting](https://arxiv.org/pdf/2002.06820.pdf) (AAAI 2020).

-> To date, the detection part in the Text Perceptron is re-implemented based on the common repository [Davar-OCR](https://github.com/hikopensource/DAVAR-Lab-OCR), and the recognition part will be released in the future.
+> This repository only contains the detection part of Text Perceptron.
+For the entire end-to-end implementation, please going to [Text Perceptron Spot](../../text_spotting/text_perceptron_spot)

 ## Preparing Dataset